rogergraves/sportphotoz/README.md

         AWS_REGION: 'bucket_server_region' (from step 2)
         AWS_BUCKET: 'bucket_name' (should be 'marathons' from step 3)

-If something goes wrong you can reset the data by clearing out all data in the S3 bucket, then clean out the data in ActiveAdmin Marathons, Photos, and Participants, then try again.
+NOTE: If something goes wrong you can reset the data by clearing out all data in the S3 bucket, then clean out the data in ActiveAdmin Marathons, Photos, and Participants, then try again.